Research

 For a full list of publications, see my CV.

 My research focuses on the trade-offs that arise in the context of a transformation towards an environmentally sustainable management of agricultural landscapes in Germany and Europe.
-I am interested in understanding how the behaviour of individual agents and groups responds to policy interventions and how it translates into landscape-level provision of multiple environmental objectives.
-These include ecosystem services as well as above-ground and below-ground biodiversity.
-I am very much interested in the interactions and trade-offs among these multiple objectives, particularly under conditions of ongoing climate change.
+I am interested in understanding how the decision making of individual agents and groups responds to policy interventions and how this translates into landscape-level provision of multiple environmental objectives: ecosystem services as well as above-ground and below-ground biodiversity.

-I am convinced that societally relevant sustainability research requires a thorough understanding of the social–ecological systems that one studies.
-Since I am an environmental economist by training, I do not have all the required understanding and expertise on my own.
-Therefore, I actively strive to collaborate across disciplines – with agricultural scientists, landscape and soil ecologists, soil physicists, psychologists, geographers, legal scholars and ultimately, with the stakeholders who can provide less codified, but equally relevant, often tacit knowledge.
+I am convinced that societally relevant sustainability research requires a thorough understanding of the studied social–ecological systems.
+To achieve this, I collaborate across disciplines – with agricultural scientists, landscape and soil ecologists, soil physicists, psychologists, geographers, legal scholars and ultimately, with stakeholders.
 Navigating these different perspectives is probably one of my major strengths as researcher.

 In the following, I provide a brief overview about my main research foci, including the most representative publications.